parahooners/Mini-ENAV/README.md

 ---

+## Recent Updates

+### 1. **Settings Screen Enhancements**
+- Labels are now aligned to the far left for improved readability.
+- Added the ability to adjust:
+  - **Fuel quantity**: Set the current fuel level in liters.
+  - **Fuel burn rate**: Adjust the fuel consumption rate in liters per hour.
+  - **Fuel display visibility**: Toggle the visibility of the fuel display.
+- Displays **estimated flight time** based on the current fuel and burn rate.

+### 2. **Flight Hours Tracking**
+- Total flight hours are now displayed on the "Wait GPS" screen.
+- Flight hours are stored persistently in EEPROM and updated periodically during flight.

+### 3. **Energy Efficiency Improvements**
+- CPU frequency reduced to **40 MHz** to conserve power.
+- E-paper display refresh rate optimized to match its 0.8-second refresh limitation.
+- All unnecessary `Serial.print` debugging statements have been removed to save power.
+- Wi-Fi and Bluetooth are disabled throughout the program.

+---

 ## Notes

 - Ensure GPS has a clear view of the sky for best accuracy.
 - Battery voltage calibration may be needed for your hardware.
 - For 3D case printing, adjust STL scaling as needed for your printer and hardware tolerances.

+---

+## About the Author

+This project was written by **Matty Austen**, a lifelong coder who started programming at a very young age.
+Matty is passionate about making technology accessible to everyone, not just a select few.
+His love for paramotoring inspired this project, and he hopes it will be useful to the paramotoring community and beyond.

+Matty is also the creator of the **Parahooners YouTube channel**, where he shares his adventures in paramotoring.
+Be sure to check it out for exciting content and insights into the world of paramotoring!

 ---